ziman/idris2-mlf/README.md

 This will build `idris2-mlf-mlf` using `--codegen mlf` to obtain a statically linked native binary that will be installed in `${IDRIS_PREFIX}/bin`.

+## Usage

+* `idris2-mlf --codegen mlf` builds the whole project with inter-module optimisations.
+  If a module is changed, all its dependencies have to be rebuilt, even if its interface stays the same.

+* `idris2-mlf --codegen mlf-incremental` uses `ocamlopt -opaque` to avoid rebuilding dependencies of a module if its interface did not change.

 ## License

 [BSD-3](https://github.com/ziman/idris2-mlf/blob/master/LICENSE),